Skip to main content

 About

-Prologue: Go Wayback! is a single player simulation game.
+Prologue: Go Wayback! is a single player open world simulation game with a mystery theme.
 It was developed by PLAYERUNKNOWN Productions and was released on November 20, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews